oracle/python-oracledb/doc/src/api_manual/module.rst

 Connection Pool Purity Constants
 --------------------------------

-These constants are extensions to the DB API definition and have deprecated the `Session Pool Purity <https://cx-oracle.readthedocs.io/en/latest/api_manual/ module.html#session-pool-purity>`_ constants that were used in cx_Oracle 8.3.
+These constants belong to the enumeration called ``Purity``.
+The constants listed below are extensions to the DB API definition and have deprecated the `Session Pool Purity <https://cx-oracle.readthedocs.io/en/latest/api_manual/ module.html#session-pool-purity>`_ constants that were used in cx_Oracle 8.3.
 They are possible values for the ``purity`` parameter of the :meth:`connect()` method, which is used in Database Resident Connection Pooling (DRCP).

+.. versionchanged:: 2.3.0

+    The integer constants for the connection pool get modes were replaced with the enumeration ``Purity``.

 .. data:: PURITY_DEFAULT

     This constant is used to specify that the purity of the session is the default value identified by Oracle (see Oracle's documentation for more information).
 This is the default value.

+    This enumerated value can also be identified by ``oracledb.Purity.DEFAULT``.

     .. note::